owncloud/web/docs/extension-system/_index.md

 - `group` - For extensions which are meant to work with a `group` as data context.

 Similar to the extension types, you are always free to define and handle custom scopes within your own application.
-If you have the impression that an important scope is missing, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).
+If you have the impression that an important scope is missing and would be beneficial for the platform, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).

 {{< hint info >}}
 Scopes are meant to be defined in singular form, e.g. `resource` instead of `resources`, even when the data context holds multiple items.